jrpool/learning-os-software/user-experiences/learner.md

 [ 10 more questions + reflections... ]

+@learner  > /log --retro
-@lg-bot   > Nice work.
+@lg-bot   > Nice work!
 You've completed 100% of the reflections.

             To edit any of your reflections, just log it again before the end of the cycle.
 @learner  > /log --r2 3
 @lg-bot   > Reflection for retrospective question 2 updated!